 “About your offer,” she grunted.
 “Get back in your grave and sit on it!”
 She released her grip and disappeared into Snakewaist’s mouth as it snapped shut.

-“What are you going to do, leave me a one star review?”
+“What are you gonna do, leave me a one star review?”
 Morley mocked, hacking and laughing as one terrible rattling sound.
 “No one ever gets to be rid of me sweetheart.
 When I want more stars I reach up into that night sky and pull’em down!”
 The ghost’s hand disappeared into the dashboard.
 Whumph!
 In response the back of the middle seat behind them popped open and slapped against the leather.
 It was a little access hatch straight to the trunk.
 “There’s your job opening!
 Better than any gig you’ve ever had!
 Now get in there!”

 They had no intention of following his orders, but he didn’t give them a choice.
 His right hand passed straight through Snakewaist’s crafted scales, and as long as it was in there the console didn’t respond to any of their efforts.